 But the Manchester was a clunker.
 It was slow.
 It couldn’t carry many bombs.
 It handled abominably.
 It was a death trap.
 The pilots hated it.
 Avro did everything they could to make the Manchester work, but it never did, not least because Rolls Royce were never able to make much of their Vulture.
 As the Merlin began to prove itself to be the Merlin, Rolls Royce understandably concentrated on that.

 At which point, in 1940, Avro proposed the Halifax solution to the Manchester problem.
-Turn the Manchester from a Vulture-drive two-engine bomber into a Merlin-driven four-engine bomber.
+Turn the Manchester from a Vulture-driven two-engine bomber into a Merlin-driven four-engine bomber.
 Avro dramatically illustrated this idea when they showed a model of a Manchester to a visiting party of Air Officialdom.
 Right in front of their little audience of grandees, they took off the Manchester’s wings and shoved on different and bigger wings with two more engines attached to them.
 That, said Avro, is what we should be building.

 Opinion was sharply divided about the wisdom of this proposal.
 The Halifax was by then looking okay, and it was pretty much assumed all round, by everyone except Avro’s design supremo Roy Chadwick and his Avro collaborators, that the “Lancaster”, as it ended up being called, would at best be no better than that.
 Merlin engines were still scarce, because needed for Hurricanes and Spitfires, which caused Officialdom to forbid the use of any Merlins in what was for a while only a semi-official Lancaster prototype.
 But Rolls Royce obliged with four Merlins on the quiet, perhaps feeling bad about the difficulties that their Vulture engine had made for Avro.